 It's not an A380 and I don't expect things to be brand new but there is some room for improvement in terms of service indeed.

 After leaving Australia the Boeing heads for one of the most southern routes in the world.
-You will get to see some of the offshoots of the Antartic continental ice sheet.
-If you are lucky you might even spot a polar bear!
+You will get to see some of the offshoots of the Antarctic continental ice sheet.
+If you are lucky you might even spot a polar bear (Update 2016: I know there are no polar bears)!
 It is truly a magnificent view and I enjoyed this rare encounter with the seventh continent.

 After the majority of the flight takes you over the Southern Ocean you will enter the South African airspace near Durban, From here it is just a short time remaining before landing at Johannesburg O.R.
 Tambo Airport.
 Welcome to South Africa!
 If you want to live track the flight you can do so on flightradar 24 and search for QFA63.

 The airport is located 20 km outside the city and it is Africa's busiest airport, handling 28 million passengers each year.
 It is named after South Africa's former ANC leader Oliver Tambo.
 Situated almost 5,500 feet above average sea level, the air is really thin.
 This means that some aircraft have to reduce their weight by loading less fuel than they would otherwise.

 You need a lot of patience to clear Customs though, it usually will take you around 45mins if you are lucky.
 But after passing the gates you will be pleasantly surprised as the airport appears really welcoming.
 You will see a lot of happy African faces offering you any kind of help you may need.

 "Johannesburg International Airport is the busiest airport in Africa"

 The fastest and cheapest way is the "Gautrain" taking you right into Sandton in less than 20 mins for 125Rand.
 From there you can easily change to the Pretoria service.